 Light of Dead Stars Film Project

-Ultra-low budget feature to be shot in UK, seeks the following (unpaid, expenses only):
+Ultra-low budget feature to be shot in UK.

 What’s it about?